Close Menu

 should you brush your teeth before or after breakfast

-That being said, if you prefer brushing after breakfast, it’s important to wait at least 30 minutes to give your saliva time to neutralize the acids in your mouth.
-This timing allows you to safely remove food particles and enjoy the fresh breath benefits without damaging your enamel.
+If you prefer brushing after breakfast, it’s important to wait at least 30 minutes to allow your saliva to neutralize acids.
+This waiting period helps you safely remove food particles and freshen your breath without damaging your enamel.

 Table: Key Benefits of Brushing Before or After Breakfast